Add your own Custom Resolver

 }

-Step 2.
+## Step 2.
 Register your ResolverService in RedefinedResolver

-Initialize RedefinedResolver with your ResolverService only:
+Initialize `RedefinedResolver` with your `ResolverService` only:

 Or combine it with existing built-in resolver services:

-Step 3.
+## Step 3.
 Implement SupportReverse interface if your resolver is capable of domain lookup by address

-Contribute!
+## Contribute!

-Open a pull request with your new ResolverService in our GitHub and help the community!
+Open a pull request with your new `ResolverService` in our [GitHub](https://github.com/e2xlabs/redefined-name-resolver-js) and help the community!